JSv4/OCF-Docs-Test/README.md

 easy and accurate exchange and use of company capitalization information through a standardized format.
 It is made freely available for anyone to use, though changes must be made through the Coalition's [change process](#how-to-contribute).

+## Documentation

+OCF has extensive, auto-generated documentation available on our [GitHub.io page](https://jsv4.github.io/OCF-Docs-Test/INDEX/).
+Please go there to view our latest documentation.

 ## How Does It Work?

 ### OCF File Types